Making Love vs Sex: 11 Key Differences

 9. Commitment

 Concerning making love vs sex, people who make love are likely to be more committed to each other.
+While people who have sex may not be bound by any commitment.

 10. Fulfillment

-Making love is aimed at ensuring the fulfillment of the physical and emotional needs of both parties.
+Making love is aimed at ensuring the fulfillment of the physical and emotional needs of both partners.
+While the act of sex may only involve physical gratification.

 11. Exclusivity

 It is important to mention that, concerning making love vs sex, the former mostly happens in a monogamous relationship.
+Sex could occur within any context, irrespective of the type of relationship.

 Building a bond that feels real, safe, and deeply intimate takes intention.
 These simple shifts can help you move from making love vs having sex into something more emotionally rooted, where connection matters just as much as passion.